r-p-30/WhyTabs/README.md

   Add notes, tags, and optional reminders when saving a tab.
 If a tab is already saved, you can mark it as read directly from the popup.

 - **Side Panel for Managing Saved Tabs**
-  Open a dedicated side panel (shortcut: `Ctrl + Y`) to view all saved tabs.
+  Open a dedicated side panel (shortcut: `Ctrl + Shift + Y`) to view all saved tabs.
 Each entry displays its title, note, tags, reminder, and the date it was saved.
 You can open tabs, apply filters, or mark them as read/archived.

 - **Reminders & Notifications**
   Set reminders on tabs.
 At the chosen time, the browser will notify you with an option to open, mark as read, or snooze the tab for the next day.